 And the activists who demonstrate bravery, determination and resolve, even when the obstacles seem insurmountable and change seems out of reach.

-These people and organizations nourish the social justice movement every day, in every community, in myriad ways.
-You’re invited to join us for our 11th annual Community Change Champion Awards to help us honor these heroes!
+These people and organizations nourish the social justice movement every day, in every community, in a myriad of ways.
+You’re invited to join us for our 12th annual Community Change Champions Awards to help us honor these heroes!